matthewvero/yelp-camp-react/README.md

 - Styled-components
 - Firebase (Firestore, storage, hosting)

-My favourite parts of this are the campsite-creator component and the review-creator component.
+My favourite parts of this project are the campsite-creator component and the review-creator component.
 I found building these and getting them functioning and responsive to be a fun challenge and the end results are sleek and easy to use.

 I found this project to be really enjoyable and will definitely add more functionality in the future.
 Some functions I plan to add would be additional social features, like friends lists, user to user messaging, a feed with statuses etc.

+If I were to spend more time on this project I would add friends, messaging and notifcations.
+I would also handle the average rating calculations on the back end using firebase functions.